sparameswaran/airway-shipment-orchestrator/README.md

 * Start the tests from the `testing folder` using `./runArtillery.sh` script or just run `artillery run config.json` Whenever making changes to the code or SAM templates, rerun the sam build followed by sam deploy.

+*2)* To kick off the aggeregation and processing of the shipments, wait for the shipment records to show up in the ShipmentRecord DDB table.
+There can a few failed records that goes to the ShipmentRecordDLQueue with rest being successfully inserted into ShipmentRecord table.
+The total ingestion process should be over in one-two minutes once artillery has completed its run.
+* Once this is verified, go to the `AggregationKickoffStateMachine2` Step Function and start a new execution.
+This would check the ShipmentRecordQueue for zero available messages indicating all have been ingested to start the actual aggregation.
+* Wait for the AggregationKickoff to complete.
+* Check the `UPSShipmentHandlerStateMachine5` execution stats to see the actual invocation of UPS or other carrier handling the shipping.
+* `UPSTracking` should contain records of ups tracker ids and related shipment record ids while the `ShipmentRecord` table should reflect the updated shipment records with related ups tracker ids.
+* For repeated runs as necessary, clean up the various tables once testing is done using the `DDBTableCleanupHandlerFunction` Lambda function.
+To speed up clean of very large `ShipmentRecord` and `UPSTracking` tables that can take time, it tries to directly delete and recreate the tables rather than deleting the records.
+It just deletes the rows only for smaller tables: `ShipmentHash` and `AirwaysShipmentDetail`.

 ## Monitoring

 Use CloudWatch Dashboard to monitor the various metrics emitted from API Gateway, SQS, Lambda, DynamoDB, Step Functions.
 Create a new dashboard in CloudWatch and just add a sample widgets for any metric.
 Then use the sample `testing/dashboard.json` template (edit the AWS_REGION and AWS_ACCOUNT_ID with valid actual values) to replace the newly created dashboard with customized one using the `Actions` -> `View/edit source` option in Dashboard.